CliCli-Editor/lualib/UpdateLog.md

   * `Ability:has_tag` Determine if a skill has a label

 `2024-5-9`
-+ The built-in debugger for Y3 Development Assistant is supported, and the Lua debugger in the plugin market is no longer loaded
++ The built-in debugger for CliCli-Helper is supported, and the Lua debugger in the plugin market is no longer loaded
 + `Unit:add_item` You can specify the slot type
 + Fixed 'Unit - dying event' being an object event when the object was not correctBUG

 `2024-5-6`
-+ Added the 'Client timer' module (' y3.ctimer '), which is a purely asynchronous timer driven by the local CPU, even when the game is paused。
++ Added the 'Client timer' module (`clicli.ctimer`), which is a purely asynchronous timer driven by the local CPU, even when the game is paused。
   * `y3.ctimer.wait`
   * `y3.ctimer.loop`
   * `y3.ctimer.loop_count`